Chart Color Schemes

 The level of cultural diversity witnessed in Whitfield - Edge Hill was found to be above average when compared nationally for a number of language and cultural background related metrics

-Whitfield-Edge Hill exhibited above average cultural diversity, with 12.5% speaking a language other than English at home and 24.3% born overseas.
-Christianity was the predominant religion, comprising 44.8%.
-Judaism was slightly overrepresented at 0.2%, compared to 0.1% regionally.
+Whitfield-Edge Hill was found to have above average cultural diversity, with 12.5% of its population speaking a language other than English at home and 24.3% born overseas.
+The predominant religion in Whitfield-Edge Hill is Christianity, comprising 44.8% of the population.
+Notably, Judaism is overrepresented at 0.2%, compared to 0.1% across the Rest of Qld.

 Frequently Asked Questions - Diversity